sholafalana/StockandForexFetcher/README.md

 * Allow users to either fetch rates directly, or input a custom rates to convert one currency to another

-* Allow users to interact with the app via a widget: When click the widget title, the app fetches current rates instantly .
+* Allow users to interact with the app via a widget: When click the widget title, the app fetches current rates instantly . views

-* Used adapters and viewholders, and viewpagers to populate list views and graphs.
+* Used adapters and viewholders, and viewpagers to populate list  and graphs.

 * Support accessibility for vision-limited users.

-* Stored all the strings in string.xml.
+* Stored all the strings variables in string.xml.

 ## Libraries